What You Need to Know About Gingivitis and

 easily be eliminated by a conscientious program of flossing and

-brushing, plus gentle brushing of your tongue, inner cheeks, and
+brushing, plus gentle brushing of your tongue, inner cheeks,

-the roof of your mouth.
+and the roof of your mouth.

-Halitosis due to major gum disease (periodontitis) is due to a
+Halitosis due to major gum disease (periodontitis) is due to

-pocket -- see a dentist.
-You still need to carry out the oral
+eliminating the pocket -- see a dentist.
+You still need to

-hygiene program listed above.
+carry out the oral hygiene program listed above.

 Tooth Loss

-Bacterial infection of the tooth ligaments and jaw bone will cause
+Bacterial infection of the tooth ligaments and jaw bone will

-teeth to loosen and eventually fall out.
+cause teeth to loosen and eventually fall out.

 Premature Birth